 - Since I write such a wide variety of things (non-fiction about personality types, Christian non-fiction, and fantasy/sci-fi) I thought it would be easier to write non-fiction and fiction under separate names.

-If you can’t wait to see if you’ve won and you’d like to get either an ebook or paperback copy, click here to visit my Amazon page.
+Update: the giveaway is now closed.
+If you would still like to get a copy of Women of Kern either as an ebook or in paperback, click here to visit my Amazon page.